nikhilm/uvbook/source/multiple.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a very specific use-case where two event loops can be used as
-a synchronization mechanism in place of conditional variables (especially since
+a synchronization mechanism in place of conditional variables.
-libuv doesn't have condition variable support at this point).
 I used it in
+`node-taglib <https://github.com/nikhilm/node-taglib>`_. libuv did not have
+condition variable support then, and I've kept it that way for now to allow
-`node-taglib <https://github.com/nikhilm/node-taglib>`_.
-The specific use case
+it to work with earlier node versions.
+The specific use case is:
-was:

 1. The *main thread* calls a blocking function in a *worker thread* using
    `uv_queue_work()`.